FlorentLM/pytinybvh/README.md

 - Conversion between different performance-oriented memory layouts
 - BVH refitting, optimization, saving, and loading

-Some things are still a little bit unstable for now:
-- Occasional crashes when intersecting a large number of rays after layout conversion.
-Investigating this.

 Current design choices might evolve
-- I might be dropping the use of `Intersect256()` in batched occlusion tests, as I am not sure it's actually faster in a real-life situation
+- I _might_ be dropping the use of `Intersect256()` in batched occlusion tests, as I am not sure it's actually faster in a real-life situation

 ## Roadmap